Survey and Taxonomy of Adversarial Reconnaissance Techniques

+{Local SE techniques involve in-person direct or indirect interaction, such as talking face-to-face, following a person to access a building, or fooling the target by impersonating an authorized person.}

+\begin{itemize}[topsep=2pt, leftmargin=1em] \item \textbf{Tailgating:} {A tailgating attack is effective for attackers to have physical access to an organization or a resource.
+For example, an attacker can pretend to forget to bring his card and manipulate the target to give him access to a building or secure zone~\cite{salahdine2019social,alharthi2020taxonomy}.
+RFID card attacks are also common now since many organizations use these as an access token due to low cost and good user experience.
+However, an attacker can manipulate the RFID network and gain access to the target secure zone~\cite{salahdine2019social}.}

+\item \textbf{Shoulder Surfing and Smudge:} {An attacker can watch the target person entering a username, passwords, credit information, or other sensitive information by standing near them~\cite{salahdine2019social,alharthi2020taxonomy}.
+The attacker can also retrieve user input from touch screen devices in the absence of the target person in a \emph{Smudge attack}~\cite{alharthi2020taxonomy}.}

-\item \textbf{Baiting:} Baiting is an effective technique for obtaining information through spreading Trojan horses using physical media, such as flash drives, CD/DVD-ROMs, memory cards, or other portable devices~\cite{krombholz2015advanced}.
-Usually, the infected media are left in places where the target users can find them, so the targets can later insert the media into their machines because of curiosity or the intention to return the media to their owner.
-However, connecting the media results in infecting the victims' machines and creates backdoors for adversaries.
+\item \textbf{Baiting:} Baiting is an effective technique for obtaining information by spreading Trojan horses using physical media such as flash drives, CD/DVD-ROMs, memory cards, or other portable devices~\cite{krombholz2015advanced}.
+Usually, the infected media are left in places where target users can find them. {If they} insert the media into their machines due to curiosity or the intention to return the media, {this can result} in infecting the victims' machines and {creating} backdoors for adversaries.
 Using a keylogger and reverse shell, adversaries can obtain sensitive information from an infected host.
 In most scenarios, adversaries combine exploits with regular files, so that a victim does not suspect the bait~\cite{stevens2011malicious}.
-The regular files often have enticing names in order to lure the victims into opening them.